 I've been reluctant to share this one, as it's our preferred haven in the Musée d'Orsay.
 While the café restaurant in front of the famous clock is so popular on social media, this magnificent room (there are actually two) is just as impressive since its opening in 1900.
 With its chandeliers and ornate frescoes on the first floor, it's classed as a historical monument.

 Teatime is reasonably priced with a formula for 16 euros for choice of pastry and hot drink.
 Good choices from Alain Ducasse's Signature collection: including lemon tartlet and red fruit-vanilla l'Horloge (exclusive to Orsay).
-Complete with a selection of classic coffees (including Viennese coffee), hot chocolate and organic teas.
+Selection of classic coffees (including Viennese coffee), hot chocolate and organic teas.
 Larger choice of drinks and ice creams (try the Peru Chocolate and Pistachio plus rhubarb sorbet!) à la carte.
 (Closed Monday)

 Musiam restaurant, Le Musée d'Orsay, 1 rue de la Légion d'Honneur, Paris 7.